 Yingluck was responding to pressure from Suthep Thaugsuban, a former Democrat MP who has been leading street protests in Bangkok for the past month.
 A fortnight ago, Suthep invaded and occupied the Finance Ministry, in an attempt to destabilise the government.
 Four people were killed in clashes between students supporting Suthep and UDD members on their way to a pro-government rally.
 Police have used tear gas and rubber bullets against protesters who were attempting to break into various government buildings, though a temporary truce was called to mark the King's birthday on 5th December.

 Suthep was formerly a Democrat MP, though he resigned in order to take his protest onto the streets.
 There's a bitter irony here, because when Suthep was Deputy Prime Minister in 2010, he and former Prime Minister Abhisit Vejjajiva ordered the army to use live ammunition against UDD protesters.
-(Abhisit and Suthep have both been charged with murder following the Black May 2010 massacre.)
+(Abhisit and Suthep have both been charged with murder following the 2010 military massacre.)
 In fact, in 2010 Suthep said: "if they violate the laws, such as blocking roads and intruding into government offices, we will have to disperse the protesters."
 Now the tables have turned, and Suthep is leading his own protesters, using precisely the tactics that he condemned in 2010.

 The protest started last month, when the government passed a bill that would have granted an amnesty to anyone charged with political offences since the 2006 coup.
 The amnesty, a blatant attempt to facilitate Thaksin Shinawatra's return to Thailand, was deeply unpopular with the public.
 (Thaksin has been living in self-imposed exile in Dubai since he was charged with corruption in 2008.)